BookFrank/viaduct/README.md

 ## Viaduct 高架桥

-Viaduct is a simple and quick PHP router.
+Viaduct is a simple but quick PHP router.

 > Viaduct is a very simple php router, hope to be able to help the php-framework beginners to understand the principle of router better.

 ### Features

 * Simple
 * One-file (only 6 functions)
 * Laravel-like routes